Quality-Assurance-DAO/Cyclic-Possible-World-Semantics-Governance-Token/README.md

 ## Troubleshooting

 - Ensure you are in the virtualenv and dependencies are installed.
-- If images don’t appear, ensure you have a non-interactive Matplotlib backend (default works for PNG generation).
+- If images don't appear, ensure you have a non-interactive Matplotlib backend (default works for PNG generation).
 - Re-run `init_graph.py` to regenerate the example worlds and graph summary.
+- **Only seeing 3 proposals succeed?** This is normal if later proposals fail due to voting results.
+Check the simulation log for detailed failure reasons.
+Increase approval probability or lower thresholds to increase success rate.
+- **Proposals being skipped?** A proposal is skipped if the current active world doesn't match its `from_world`.
+This happens when a previous proposal failed, leaving the active world unchanged.

 ## License